Affordable Housing Projects

 Explore below to read more about the City's recent affordable housing developments and rehabilitation projects.

-The owner has applied to the City of Eugene for $1.5 million in Community Development Block Grant (CDBG) funds for the project.
+The City of Eugene has lent $1.5 million in Community Development Block Grant (CDBG) funds for this Eugene landmark.
 Additional, leveraged resources include FHA loan, 4% and 9% Low-Income Housing Tax-Credit, equity, tax-exempt bonds, and gap financing from the State of Oregon.